libretro/Lakka-LibreELEC/packages/readme.md

 Build flags implement often used build options.
 Normally these are activated be default, but single applications/packages has problems to compile/run with these.

 Set the variable `PKG_BUILD_FLAGS` in the `package.mk` to enable/disable the single flags.
-It is a space seperated list.
+It is a space separated list.
 The flags can enabled with a `+` prefix, and disables with an `-`.

 | flag     | default  | affected stage | description |
 |----------|----------|----------------|-------------|